Xpin-Finance/xpin-api/README.md

-# panther-api
+# pyro-api

-Set of endpoints utilities for PantherSwap, based on Serverless.
+Set of endpoints utilities for PyroSwap, based on Serverless.

 ## Dependencies